m-kupiec/compendium-javascript/README.md

 `?.` is not an operator but a syntax construct

-`?.` stops the evaluation if the preceeding value is `undefined`/`null` and returns `undefined`
+`?.` stops the evaluation if the preceding value is `undefined`/`null` and returns `undefined`

 Works only for declared variables

-May be used for short-cirtuit evaluations, e.g. `a?.b(c)`
+May be used for short-circuit evaluations, e.g. `a?.b(c)`

 `?.[]` is used when square bracket notation is needed

 `?.()` is used to call a function that may not exist

-Can be used for reading and deleting property but not for setting property value
+Can be used for reading and deleting property but not for setting the property value

 Overusing `?.` may result in more difficult debugging, so it should be used only when the existence of the preceding property is optional